-The following baseline information should be obtained:
+The following baseline information will be obtained:

 - 1. Demographic information including gender and ethnicity (to ensure results are generalisable) - 2.
 Medical history including review of symptoms (such as cough, fever and so on) and documentation of any underlying diseases. - 3.
 Antibiotic exposure within the last 3 months including current antibiotic treatment, if applicable. - 4.
 Physical examination including weight and vital parameters (temperature, respiratory rate, heart rate, oxygen saturation in room air) - 5.
-Nasopharyngeal swab and saliva sample (these samples will be collected at randomisation following informed consent).
-Every effort should be made to collect these samples however if for any reason it is not possible to obtain the nasopharyngeal swab and/or saliva sample, the child can still be included in the trial. - 6.
+Nasopharyngeal swab (collected at randomisation following informed consent).
+Every effort should be made to collect this sample however if for any reason it is not possible to obtain the nasopharyngeal swab, the child can still be included in the trial.
+If parents give optional consent for future use of samples and genetic research the NP swab will be divided into STGG and RNALater samples.
+If consent is not given the NP swab will be put into the STGG sample only. - 6.
 Check of all inclusion and exclusion criteria - 7.
 HR-QOL assessment